 While there have been instances of wind turbines mounted on rooftops, it should be noted that all wind turbines vibrate and transmit the vibration to the structure on which they are mounted.
 This can lead to noise problems within the building.
 Also, the wind resource on the rooftop is in an area of increased turbulence, which can shorten the life of the turbine and reduce energy production.
 Additional costs related to mitigating these concerns, combined with the fact that roof-mounted turbines produce less power, make rooftop-mounted wind turbines less cost-effective than small wind systems that are installed on a tower connected to the ground.
 For more information, see Deployment of Wind Turbines in the Built Environment: Risks, Lessons, and Recommended Practices.

-For more information, please visit our Frequently Asked Questions on Small Wind Systems or the small wind section of the WINDExchange website.
+For more information, please visit our Frequently Asked Questions on Small Wind Systems.

 Land-based utility-scale wind farms are located all across the United States, with the majority of projects concentrated in the Midwest and Texas.
 Distributed wind projects (wind turbines installed near where the power will be used) are in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam.
 Offshore wind projects are located off the coasts of Virginia and Block Island, Rhode Island.
 The U.S. Wind Turbine Database provides the locations of land-based and offshore wind turbines across the country, including corresponding wind project information and turbine technical specifications.

-Wind provided more than 9% of electricity nationwide, over 50% in Iowa and South Dakota, and over 30% in Kansas, Oklahoma, and North Dakota.
+Wind provided more than 10% of electricity nationwide, over 50% in Iowa, South Dakota, and Kansas, and over 30% in Oklahoma, New Mexico, North Dakota and Nebraska.
 Globally, the United States ranks second behind China in both installed capacity and electricity generation from wind.
-Denmark, Portugal, and Ireland each get more than 20% of their nations’ electricity from wind.
+Denmark, Portugal, Ireland, and others get more than 20% of their nations’ electricity from wind.

 The U.S. power grid consists of a huge number of interconnected transmission lines that connect a variety of generation sources to loads.
 The wind does not always blow, and the sun does not always shine, which creates additional variability and uncertainty (as nobody can perfectly forecast wind or solar output).